Chief Executive Member of the Tripura Tribal Areas Autonomous District Council

-This is a list of Chief Executive Members of the Tripura Tribal Areas Autonomous District Council, the leader of the Tripura Tribal Areas Autonomous District Council, the autonomous district council for the Tipraland region in India.
+This is a list of Chief Executive Members of the Tripura Tribal Areas Autonomous District Council, the leader of the Tripura Tribal Areas Autonomous District Council, the autonomous district council in Tripura, India.

 The Chief Executive Member is the leader of the TTAADC who presides over the executive committee.
 He is also the leader of the council.
-Purna Chandra Jamatia is the incumbent Chief Executive Member of the Tripura Tribal Areas Autonomous District Council.
+Runiel Debbarma is the incumbent Chief Executive Member of the Tripura Tribal Areas Autonomous District Council.